Velocidex/velociraptor-docs/content/vql_reference/server/source/_index.md

-end_time|Stop end events reach this time (event sources).|Any notebook_id|The notebook to read from (should also include cell id)|string notebook_cell_id|The notebook cell read from (should also include notebook id)|string notebook_cell_table|A notebook cell can have multiple tables.)|int64 start_row|Start reading the result set from this row|int64 count|Maximum number of clients to fetch (default unlimited)'|int64
+end_time|Stop end events reach this time (event sources).|Any notebook_id|The notebook to read from (should also include cell id)|string notebook_cell_id|The notebook cell read from (should also include notebook id)|string notebook_cell_version|The notebook cell version to read from (should also include notebook id and notebook cell)|string notebook_cell_table|A notebook cell can have multiple tables.)|int64 start_row|Start reading the result set from this row|int64 count|Maximum number of clients to fetch (default unlimited)'|int64